State / Territory Benefits - North Dakota

 - National Guard with active duty [as defined in NDCC 37-14]

 - or un-remarried Widow/Widower of eligible Veteran

-- a resident of North Dakota for at least one year
+- be a resident of North Dakota for at least one year

-- and have the financial ability to make payments.
+- have the financial ability to make payments.

 North Dakota State Veterans Home: The North Dakota Veterans Home, located in Lisbon, North Dakota, consists of 98 basic care and 52 skilled nursing beds.
 The Veterans Home was established to provide service to Veterans.